Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Concluding remarks

 \section{Concluding remarks}

-It is natural to consider analogous problems in continuous time and space, where a process is stopped when specific targets are reached and stopping criteria are met.
+It is natural to consider analogous problems, such as the instance of a space probe at landing, where a process is stopped when specific targets are reached and stopping criteria are met.
 Such problems are of evident practical significance.
-The present work shows that in discrete time and space, such problems can be treated within the theory of Schr\"odinger bridges.
-It is envisioned that the possibility to meet spatio-temporal distributional objectives, and with such specifications in place to solve optimization problems, will open a new phase in the developing topic of uncertainty control, see \cite{chen2021controlling,chen2019relaxed,chen2015optimalaniso,tsiotras,bakolas2018finite,caluya2021wasserstein,chen2022most,pavon2021data}.
+The present work shows that similar types of problems can be treated within the theory of Schr\"odinger's bridges in discrete time and space.
+It is envisioned that the possibility to tackle spatio-temporal soft conditioning in several control problems will open a new phase in the developing topic of uncertainty control, complementing recent works such as \cite{chen2019relaxed,chen2022most,tsiotras,bakolas2018finite,caluya2021wasserstein,pavon2021data}.